Issue Template

 ├── .gitcode # Compatible with the .github directory (prefer the .gitcode directory)

-│ ├── ISSUE_TEMPLATE # Issue template configuration directory
+│ ├── ISSUE_TEMPLATE # Directory for Issue template configuration

 │ │ ├── feature.yml # Issue form template for feature suggestions

-│ │ ├── bug.yml # Issue form template for bug feedback
+│ │ ├── bug.yml # Issue form template for bug reports

-│ │ ├── question.md # Markdown template for problem consultation
+│ │ ├── question.md # Markdown template for question consultation

 │ │ └── config.yml # Template selector configuration file